Wesleyan Contemplative Vision

 - Faithfully keeping these vows for the remainder of my life.

 The Wesleyan Contemplative Order is a not for profit association.
-In the beginning stages, a coordinating council of trusted servants, including a representative from each band, will meet to seek God’s guidance for the Order through holy listening.
+A coordinating council of trusted servants meet to seek God’s guidance for the Order through holy listening.
 The Order will strive to facilitate an organic community that will grow naturally and spontaneously grow in God’s Grace and direction.

 Wesley believed that God’s grace is universal to everyone all the time.
 John Wesley’s idea of God’s abundant grace available to all is rooted in the idea of the God Wesley saw in the Gospels, that God loves us all, all the time.
 This is indeed good news.
 The focus, then, for Wesley was on the means of grace.
 Over and over again Wesley stressed that for a means of grace to actually be a means of grace, it must be Spirit filled.
 Without the means being Spirit filled it was just an empty form.